 Run pdffonts your-file.pdf

 Previewer wording can vary slightly by version.
-Use exact message text plus page number in your release log.
+Use your own Previewer panel as the source of truth and log the exact message text plus page number from that run.

 Warning text in Previewer